A Review of Generalized Zero-Shot Learning Methods: Review of GZSL Methods

-Zhang et al.~\cite{zhang2018triple} introduced a class level overfitting problem.
+Zhang et al.~\cite{zhang2018triple} explained a class level overfitting problem.
 It is related to parameter fitting during training without prior knowledge about the unseen classes.
-To solve this problem, a \textit{triple verification network} (TVN) is used for addressing GZSL as a verification problem.
-TVN projects the seen classes into an orthogonal space to obtain a better performance and a faster convergence speed.
+To solve this problem, a \textit{triple verification network} (TVN) is used for addressing GZSL as a \textit{verification} task.
+The verification procedure aims to predict whether a pair of given samples belongs to the same class or otherwise.
+The TVN model projects the seen classes into an orthogonal space, in order to obtain a better performance and a faster convergence speed.
 Then, a dual regression (DR) method is proposed to regress both visual features and semantic representations to be compatible with the unseen classes.
-SABR-I~\cite{paul2019semantically}, i.e., \textit{semantically aligned bias reducing}, is a two-step model that projects the visual features into a latent space by a two-layer fully connected network.
-Then, the learned latent space is used to simultaneously build a classifier and a regressor to learn the discriminative information and preserve the semantic relationships between different classes, respectively.
-In the second step, SABR-I uses a conditional generative method to form a more discriminative latent space.